rasmartins/typemux/docs/configuration.md

 ## Annotation Merging

-When annotations are specified in multiple places, TypeMux merges them with a specific priority.
+When annotations are specified in multiple places, TypeMUX merges them with a specific priority.

 ### Merge Order (highest to lowest priority)